Million Dollar Listing Los Angeles: Production

 The series was announced on July 15, 2005, as Million Dollar Listing: Hollywood.
 The title would later change to Million Dollar Listing and premiered on August 29, 2006.
 The first season encompasses two real estate agencies, one in Hollywood and one in Malibu.
 Numerous agents were featured during the season (including Madison Hildebrand, who appeared in later seasons).
 Episodes showcased real estate listings starting from the beginning of the selling process to close.

 Season 2 premiered on August 5, 2008, almost two years after the prior season.
 The format of the program changed, focusing on specific agents as opposed to real estate companies.
 The season featured three Los Angeles real estate agents, Josh Flagg, Madison Hildebrand and Chad Rogers.
 Season 3 of Million Dollar Listing premiered on October 12, 2009 and examines the falling real estate market and the three agents' tactics in staying afloat.
 The fourth season premiered on February 3, 2011 and featured agents Josh Flagg, Madison Hildebrand and a new agent, Josh Altman replacing Chad Rogers.

 The show title was officially changed to Million Dollar Listing Los Angeles after the premiere of Million Dollar Listing New York, with the fifth-season premiere on June 6, 2012.
 Season 6 premiered on August 7, 2013 and averaged 1.3 million total viewers, compared to season five which averaged over 1 million total viewers.
 Season 7 premiered on August 20, 2014, with James Harris and David Parnes joining the cast and Hildebrand departing.
 Season 8 premiered on September 2, 2015.
 The ninth season premiered on October 6, 2016 with Madison Hildebrand returning as a full-time cast member.
 The tenth season premiered on November 2, 2017 with Tracy Tutor Maltas joining the cast.
 In April 2018, the show was renewed for an eleventh season.
 Madison Hildebrand confirmed that he would not return for the eleventh season.
 The eleventh season premiered on January 3, 2019.

 On April 30, 2020, it was announced that the twelfth season will premiere on June 16, 2020.
 The entire season 11 cast returned while the season also featured an appearance by New York broker Fredrik Eklund.
 The thirteenth season premiered on September 2, 2021 with Fredrik Eklund joining the cast.
 On April 8, 2022, it was announced that there would be a fourteenth season with Fredrik Eklund, James Harris and David Parnes departing the series.
 The fourteenth season premiered on December 8, 2022; featuring Flagg, Altman and Tutor.
 The fifteenth season premiered on July 10, 2024.
 On October 31, 2024, both Josh and Heather Altman announced their departure from the series after 13 years.
+The series has not been renewed for a 16th season and production has been paused.